 Kaniva News and Entertainment is an Auckland-based Tongan news and entertainment services that provides a unique bilingual news, cultural and musical service in Tongan and English using digital print, video, performance and audio.

-Access to our website is free.
+Access to our website is free for about 72 hrs before the readers are required to create membership accounts to get access to our stories.
 We are the only Tonga/English bilingual news service in New Zealand and the world.

 We are the only media outlet which write stories in English and translates them into Tongan.
 The English version is published at the top of the page with the Tongan version is published underneath.

 Writing our stories in Tongan confirms our endeavour to enlighten, inform and entertain Tongans who are not English literate while preserving and sustaining our Tongan language at the same time.